New Care Pathways Successfully Reduce Opioid Usage for Benign, Malignant Urology Patients

 Professor, Department of Surgery, Penn State Cancer Institute

 Fellowship: Urology, University of Texas Southwestern Medical Center, Dallas

 Connect with Jay D. Raman, MD, on Doximity

-Assistant professor, Department of Surgery, Division of Urology, Penn State Health Milton S. Hershey Medical Center
+Associate professor, Department of Urology, Penn State Health Milton S. Hershey Medical Center

 Fellowship: University of Wisconsin Hospitals and Clinics, Madison, WI